kmuthupa/brew-mac/README.md

-# mac-install
+# brew-mac

-TODO: Enter the cookbook description here.
+Installs the following homebrew packages on a workstation